 The National Gallery of Art offers guided tours to help visitors get the most out of their visit.
 With these tours, visitors can learn more about the museum's collection and history while taking in its masterpieces.

-The guided tours at the National Gallery of Art cover a wide range of topics.
+tours at the National Gallery of Art cover a wide range of topics.
 Some may focus on specific artists or works, while others may take a broader look at different eras in art history.
 Each tour is designed with an educational purpose, so visitors will gain insight into the artwork they’re viewing as well as some background knowledge about the museum itself.

 There are plenty of special events to choose from ranging from lectures and symposiums to concerts and film screenings, this institution offers a variety of unique experiences for visitors of all ages.
 In addition, the gallery also hosts educational programs and workshops designed to engage both children and adults alike.